Wrongful Death

 If a wrongful death claim goes to trial the jury is instructed to consider the following elements in determining damages.

-- An important element in determining the damages suffered by the survivors is the relationship that was lost.
-Evidence of a decedent’s behavior or a survivor’s behavior can be admitted to disprove loss of consortium damages.
-Thus, for example, a husband’s abuse of his wife was shown to rebut his claim that he had suffered a loss of consortium as a result of her wrongful death.
+• An important element in determining the damages suffered by the survivors is the relationship that was lost.
+Evidence of a decedent’s behavior or a survivor’s behavior can be admitted disproving loss of consortium damages.
+Thus, for example, a husband’s abuse of his wife was shown to rebut his claim that he had suffered a loss of consortium because of her wrongful death.
 The husband was awarded nothing when the evidence determined that he was abusive to his wife.

 What Happens to the Money?